Lucy Coen

 T: 01274 722 560 / 0113 246 2600

-Danny Smith joined Broadway House Chambers in October 2023 and accepts instructions within all elements of employment law, commercial law, property/landlord and tenant law, and sports law.
+Danny Smith joined Broadway House Chambers in October 2023 and accepts instructions within all elements of employment law, commercial law, property/landlord and tenant law, professional discipline, licencing, regulatory and sports law.

 Having been admitted as a solicitor in 2016, Danny possesses prior experience within these areas before transitioning to the Bar.
 Consequently, he is well-versed in working with lay clients beyond the confines of the courtroom, prioritising excellent client care.